 Moreover, in order to promote research and transfer activities undertaken by university researchers and provide them with greater international visibility, the University has developed the UPF Research Park in the fields of social sciences, humanities, communication and information technologies.
 The UPF Research Park, which develops its activity at Ciutadella and Poblenou campuses, coordinates its activities in the fields of health and life sciences with the Barcelona Biomedical Research Park, located at Mar campus.

 Finally, as regards the governance of UPF, Dr. Enric Argullol served as rector from its foundation until June 2001.
 At the end of his mandate, the University Senate elected Dr. M. Rosa Virós, who led the government of the University until May 2005.
 From then on, in accordance with prevailing legislation, the position of rector of the UPF would be elected by the university community through direct elections and universal suffrage, free and secret.
-The winner of the first elections held in May 2005, was Dr. Josep Joan Moreso, who would be re-elected in February 2009.
-The current rector since April 2013 is Dr. Jaume Casals.
+The winner of the first elections held in May 2005, was Dr. Josep Joan Moreso, who would be re-elected in February 2009, followed by Dr. Jaume Casals (2013-2021).
+The current rector, Oriol Amat, was elected in May 2021.
+The current rector, since March 2023, is Laia de Nadal.